sergeynordicresults/sergeynordicresults.github.io/universe.md

 <sub>    1. neurofeedback</sub>

-<sub>    2. fix their stupidity by teaching them what will (probably) happen with our universe (below, bc from cosmological perspective many our problems dont make sense) and giving them to read ["Harry Potter and methods of rationality" by Eliezer Yudkowsky](https://hpmor.com/)</sub>
+<sub>    2. fix their stupidity by teaching them what will (probably) happen with our universe (below, bc from cosmological perspective lot of our problems dont make sense) and giving them to read ["Harry Potter and methods of rationality" by Eliezer Yudkowsky](https://hpmor.com/)</sub>

 <sub>    3.
 Tell them that zero-sum games are not the only possible games to play (e.g. the game of "climing by hierarchy ladder" is bad zero-sum game, "sport with only one winner" is good zero-sum game, "wealth/lets create new devises/lets fix death" is a good non-zero-sum game)
 </sub>